openstack/magnum/contrib/drivers/k8s_opensuse_v1/templates/README.md

 ## License

-Copyright 2014 Lars Kellogg-Stedman <lars@redhat.com>
+Copyright 2016 SUSE Linux GmbH

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use these files except in compliance with the License.